synthnassizer/jack_mix_box/README.md

 # jack_mix_box
-a no-gui jack volume client as extracted from jack_mixer project
+a no-gui jack volume client as extracted from jack_mixer project (stripped from any python config hooks)

 ## build ##
 just run make